volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 `waf_action` - (Required) App Firewall action to be enforced if the input request matches the rule..
 See [Waf Action ](#waf-action) below for details.

+### Alert

+Generate alert while not taking any invasive actions..

 ### Api Group Matcher

 The predicate evaluates to true if any of the actual API group names for the request is equal to any of the values in the api group matcher..